|

 GLOSSARY:

-- A South Sea Islander, especially one brought to Australia as a laborer in the 19th and early 20th centuries.
-Often
+Kanaka - A South Sea Islander, especially one brought to Australia as a laborer

-a roll of money that is actually a few real bills rolled around strips of cut newspaper fashioned to appear as a big roll
+few bills of high value rolled around those of lesser or no value fashioned to appear as a big roll of money.

 Jimmy Chan: "It's a Kansas City bankroll."

-the indigenous peoples of Melanesia, a division of Oceania in the southwest Pacific Ocean comprising the islands northeast
+- A member of any of the indigenous peoples of Melanesia, a division of Oceania in the southwest Pacific Ocean comprising

-various other island groups, and sometimes New Guinea.
+the Bismarck Archipelago, various other island groups, and sometimes New Guinea.

 P.T.
 Burke: "You look for a Kanaka or a Melanesian..."